 Traumatic experiences can affect people in many different ways and often cause them to behave in ways that are not helpful or healthy.
-To provide the best possible care for our clients, we need to be aware of trauma's effects on their lives.
+To provide the best possible care for our clients, we need to be aware of trauma’s effects on their lives.
+Trauma informed therapy takes a whole person approach to healing.
 This approach helps individuals to be more open and expressive during their therapy sessions.

 There are many different causes of trauma, including:

 Childhood trauma is a common occurrence, affecting more than one in seven children.
 Traumatic experiences during childhood can carry on into adulthood, increasing the risk of developing mental health disorders, learning problems, and delinquent behaviors.2

 Trauma can cause various physical, emotional, and behavioral symptoms.
 Some common symptoms of trauma include:

 These are only a handful of the many symptoms that people may experience after a traumatic event.
 It’s important to remember that everyone responds to trauma differently, and there is no “right” or “wrong” way to feel.

 There are six main principles of the trauma informed therapy.
 These will be detailed below.